Harassment Lawyer Lawrence, NJ

-Contact East Windsor Harassment Defense Attorney Lauren Scardella for a Free Consultation
+Contact East Windsor Harassment Defense Attorneys Aydelotte & Scardella Law LLC for a Free Consultation

-At the Law Offices of Lauren E. Scardella in Hamilton, NJ, I provide all of my clients with a free initial consultation, during which we will discuss the harassment charges and the circumstances surrounding those charges.
-I am available to handle harassment claims statewide, including in South Brunswick, Trenton, Princeton, and Freehold, New Jersey.
-Call my office today at 609-587-1144 to schedule an appointment, or fill out this online form.
+At Aydelotte & Scardella Law LLC in Hamilton, NJ, we provide all of our clients with a free initial consultation, during which we will discuss the harassment charges and the circumstances surrounding those charges.
+We are available to handle harassment claims statewide, including in South Brunswick, Trenton, Princeton, and Freehold, New Jersey.
+Call our office today at 609-587-1144 to schedule an appointment, or fill out this online form.
 The office is located at 2653 Nottingham Way STE 1, Hamilton Township, NJ 08619.